Wanneroo Junior Motocross Club

 Riders to be in start gates for the next race as soon as practical.
 Dead motors in the starting area.

-Gate positions will be drawn by ballot by the rider on the day for the 1st race only eg peg # 1 equals gate #1.
-Gate position will then be determined for the following races by your previous race placement.
-DNF riders will have last gate pick in order of DNF.
-Only authorised officials will be permitted on the starting line and only 1 assistant over 16 years of age per rider is permitted on the start line.
+Gate positions will be drawn by ballot by the rider on the day for the first race only eg peg number #1 is equal to first choice of gate and peg number #15 is equal to fifteenth choice of gate and so on.
+Gate position will then be determined for the following races by your previous result eg first place gets the choice of gate first and so on.
+Riders that DNF (did not finish) will have last gate pick on order of DNF.
+Only authorised officials will be permitted on the starting line and only 1 assistant over 16 years of age per rider is permitted on the strat line.

 A one-lap board will be displayed to the riders indicating when one lap remains.
-The chequered flag will b displayed to signal the race is finished.
+The chequered flag will be displayed to signal the race is finished.

 A competitor finishes and qualifies for inclusion in the results if the competitor;